 You need to go where the kids are – hint given – they are NOT on Facebook or Twitter.
 Get yourself out there and keep up to date.
 Interaction with the masses should be on a regular basis and not just when you’re about to publish.
 A small reminder that when you do submit your work, every editor Googles you to see what platforms you are on.
 Make it very easy for them to call you back with good news by having all of this in place before you submit.

 The Gatekeepers need to see us reading different genres, commenting on other books out there and instilling a genuine interest in the market place.
 Find new things that are out there, not just what you liked to read as a child.
 The world is a very different place from then.

 Kids are coding now, they don’t know how to live without the web.
 They can build whatever they like as they are technically miles ahead of us.
 It’s time we caught them up and joined in the fun.

 Illustrator Keynote – Jonny Duddle

 I did not expect to meet a real pirate/sea voyager this weekend but lo and behold indeed I did.
-Jonny Duddle is in the building everyone! author of The Jolly Rodger series, illustrator of JK Rowling’s Harry Potter covers and animator at Aardman, his talents show no signs of stopping.
+Jonny Duddle is in the building everyone! author of The Jolly Rodger series, illustrator of some of the editions of Harry Potter covers and animator at Aardman, his talents show no signs of stopping.
 He wasn’t sure he could top Sarah and Philip’s extravaganza but he was superb.

 His book The Pirate Cruncher started off life as The Pirate Muncher until some friends of his had a word with him about the connotations involved.
 Very funny story.